 - Psychotic episodes have been non-existent for five months which we feel hopeful about.

 - We are also very grateful he rarely has suicidal thoughts since the psychosis stopped.

-- He is going to grocery stores and restaurants without having anxiety attacks.
-He is not taking anti-anxiety medications either.
+- He is going to grocery stores and restaurants without having anxiety attacks even though he is not taking any anti-anxiety medication.